Patents pending / source-available

 ⚙️

-P1: Chrome Extension Bridge (zero disruption) P2: Browser CDP (remote debugging) P3: Framework hooks (Electron, Office, Qt) P4: Windows UI Automation (universal) P5: Vision fallback (LLM Vision API)
+P1: Chrome Extension Bridge (zero disruption) P2: Browser CDP (remote debugging) P3: Framework hooks (Electron, Office, Qt) P4: Windows UI Automation (universal) P5: Keyboard native (fastest for commands) P6: OS raw input injection (drag, scroll, gestures) + Vision: screenshot verification loop

 🖥️